ckuelker/quick-guide-en-us/DevOps/Daemons/nginx.md

 ---

-[Nginx] is pronounced ``engine x``.
-It is a light weight http and proxy server.
+[Nginx] is pronounced `engine x`.
+It is a lightweight http and proxy server.
-"Why I should use a different web server then [Apache2]?" you might ask.
-[Nginx] has some advantages and disadvantages.
-The advantage of [Nginx] it is very fast for simple configured web pages, especially for only one domain.
-However large installation with complex processing, one can almost say middle ware, [Apache2] is the choice.
+"Why should I use a web server other than [Apache2]?" you may ask.
+Nginx has several advantages and disadvantages.
+The advantage of Nginx is that it is very fast for simple configured web pages, especially for only one domain.
+However, for large installations with complex processing, one can almost say middleware, Apache2 is the choice.

 ## Installation